PragmaTechSydney/myblog/content/posts/update_from_alice.md

 We've completed our journey down the East coast of Australia to Brisbane ([photos here](https://www.flickr.com/photos/philliecasablanca/albums/72157603245139070)), and flew to Alice Springs yesterday.

 We've managed to save some dollar on the East coast by sleeping in the back of the station wagon.
 We can now report that sleeping in the car is less comfortable than sleeping in a tent, but slightly more comfortable than sleeping on, say, a barbed wire fence.
-While our friends back in London have been enjoying 38 degree celcius weather, it's winter here - so while its bright and sunny during the day, the temperature drops to near freezing at night.
+While our friends back in London have been enjoying 38ºc weather, it's Winter here - so while it's bright and sunny during the day, the temperature drops to near freezing at night.
 So it wasn't the best idea to leave the car window open on the first night in the car...

 One big bonus of driving down the coast though was listening to the radio.
 We've found this brilliant radio station called Triple J, which plays excellent music, but also listening to the local news has been insightful.
 It seems that somewhere in the world an Australian sportsman is winning Gold medals at something every day ("Good on yer!") and Shane Warne is the Australian equivalent of Paul Gascoigne in just about every way imaginable.
 He's been accused of sending lewd text messages to a South African woman, she's spilt the beans and now Warne's coach has called her a "hairy backed Sheila" - as you can imagine this has caused more problems than it's solved.